Transport and Logistics Experts

 Senior Lecturer in Infrastructure Management

 Telephone +61 2 9114 1834 Email email@example.com

-Dr. Matthew Beck is a Senior Lecturer and teaches introductory courses on quantitative analysis at ITLS and the Master of Management (CEMS).
-He has a growing publication record with an interesting in modelling the choices that people make given the differing attitudes and behaviours that surrounds those choices.
-He has a keen interest in the decision making behaviour of groups.
+Dr. Matthew Beck is a Senior Lecturer and teaches courses on decision making processes for mega-projects and infrastructure financing.
+He also teaches introductory courses on quantitative analysis in the Master of Management (CEMS) project.
+He has a growing publication record with an interest in modelling the choices that people make given the differing attitudes and behaviours that surrounds those choices.
+He has a keen interest in the decision making behaviour of groups and the decision making processes surrounding infrastructure investment and construction.
+He is active in the media on the topic of infrastructure.
 Prior to joining academia Matthew was a market research consultant working on varied projects for many of Australia's leading businesses.

 Professor of Ports and Maritime Logistics

 Professor Michael Bell is Professor of Ports and Maritime Logistics.
 He teaches two masters units, one on Port Management and another on Maritime Management and Logistics, and contributes to a third masters unit on International Freight Management.
 His research spans flow and control in transport networks, with a focus on maritime logistics, as well as optimal decision-making under uncertainty, with logistical applications.
 He is Convenor of the International Symposium on Transportation and Traffic Theory, on the advisory board of a number of international peer reviewed journals (including Transportation Research B), and associate editor of Maritime Policy and Management.